 |ToroCloud Bellini/Martini||Web app, integration as a platform||Self-Service||High||No|

 First, let me point out what utopia is not.
 It is easy to read books about architecture and walk away with an absurd idea of what software architecture means to a business.
 Imagine all the data is up to date, standardized, cataloged with extra metadata compiled.
 Every system is event-driven and can scale up and down as the need arises.
-Every service is unique and all its parts are reusable.
+Every service is unique.
+All its parts are reusable.
 Data transfers between systems via agreed-upon data models.
-When not using a common data model systems scrub and reformat the data for better reuse.
+When not using a common data model, systems scrub and reformat the data for better reuse.
 Sounds like paradise, right?
 Nothing in this story points to the value delivered to customers.
 These features are part of long-term sustainable value delivery in the long run but not an end goal in themselves.

-The first result of that initial design sprint is the API contract that you and your team think will solve the problem.
+The first result of that initial design sprint is the experience you and your team think will solve the problem.
 Now it’s time to start implementing the code.
 You access the self-service portal and pick your desired contract for your project.
 Database?
 Secrets?
 You enter them in an instant.
 Does this use a common business data model?
 Better pull one of those in and save us some time.
 We are implementing our code and test driving it at the same time.
 The rapid inner loop is firing on all cylinders.
 We iterate, expose, and explore what connecting the pieces means.
 We discover the different user journeys.
 We find some missing information as part of the API.
 Increment the version add the missing pieces.
 Sync the changes back into our codebase and put in place the missing functionality.
 It feels powerful.
 The systems that power all this fade away.
 Solving the business problem and obtaining feedback from our market is paramount.
 Coordinating with other teams is unnecessary.
-Bottlenecks of other departments turning around tickets is a figment of the imagination.
+Bottlenecks of other departments turning around tickets are a figment of the imagination.

 Running a business is about making tough choices.
 You cannot make everyone happy.
 Do not aim to do that.
 Are you using a platform to focus on your highest leverage as a business?
 Or are you trying to do a thousand things a tiny bit better?
 How’s that going for you?
 Customers want to pay for the best product experience at a value they can afford.